mayadata-io/oep-e2e/litmus/director/TCID-DIR-OP-DELETE-SPC-WITH-NO-VOLUME/README.md

 - Also check the status of all the `Data-Plane` and `Control-Plane` components they should be in `running` state.

-- Create SPC using yaml
+- Create SPC using yaml.

 - Invoke API to delete SPC using director